hazelcast/hazelcast-reference-manual/daux/docs/2300_WAN_Replication/900_Event_Filtering_API.md

-Starting with 3.6, Enterprise WAN replication allows you to intercept WAN replication events before they are placed to WAN event replication queues by providing a filtering API.
+Starting with Hazelcast 3.6, WAN replication allows you to intercept WAN replication events before they are placed to WAN event replication queues by providing a filtering API.
 Using this API, you can monitor WAN replication events of each data structure separately.